LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 IIUsing Pretrained Models

-Practical ways to use ready-made LLMs and embeddings to solve applied problems.
+Practical ways to use pretrained LLMs and embedding models for applied tasks.

 Text classification

-Application of LLM for classification problems with minimal training
+Using LLMs for classification with minimal additional training

 Clustering and Topic Modeling

-BERTopic - one of the authors' library for topic analysis
+BERTopic, one of the authors' libraries, for topic analysis

 Prompt engineering

-Chain of Thought, ReAct, Tree of Thought and other techniques
+Chain of Thought, ReAct, Tree of Thought, and other prompting and reasoning techniques

 Advanced text generation